akonradi/github-practice/abstracts/bigtable.md

 has successfully provided a flexible, high-performance solution for all of these Google products.
-In this paper we describe the simple data model provided by Bigtable, which gives clients dynamic control over data layout and format, and we describe the design and implementation of Bigtable.
+In this paper we describe the simple data model provided by Bigtable, which gives clients dynamic control over data layout and format, and we describe the design and implementation of Bigtable modification.